 Get inspiration from these examples and implementations

 WooCommerce Product Table is incredibly powerful and flexible.
-We’ve written dozens of tutorials showing examples of how to use the plugin.
-Here are a couple of our favorites to inspire you:
+We’ve written dozens of tutorials showing examples of how to use the WordPress plugin.
+Here are a couple of our favorites to inspire your table design:

 - Create a WooCommerce restaurant ordering system: use WooCommerce Product Table to create your very own Just Eat alternative online food ordering system.

 - Make a WooCommerce directory: use the WordPress plugin to create a product directory to sell books, audio, music, or anything which is displayed in a directory.

 - Create a WooCommerce-powered “build your own product” store: this is one of the most complex and exciting WooCommerce Product Table integrations, showing how to create a store which offers “build your own” items such as veg boxes, luxury food, or gift boxes.

 - Create a WooCommerce order form: WooCommerce lacks a good order form out of the box, and WooCommerce Product Table solves this problem.

 - WooCommerce for photographers: use the plugin’s advanced features in order to build a fully featured WooCommerce store ideal for photographers.

 These advanced integrations are just the tip of the iceberg.
 This is a plugin which can add much-needed functionality, tailored to your site.
 If you’re using WooCommerce and need to create a table of your products, WooCommerce Product Table is the plugin for you.